 HR needs to check constantly who has access to lists and is able to edit them.
 If mistakes happen, they are often not identified and either persist, or they need to be traced back, causing additional effort and costing both time and money.

-If these processes are digitalized and performed by software, the risk of mistakes is minimized.
+If these processes are digitalised and performed by software, the risk of mistakes is minimised.
 HR is able to grant different employees specific access rights and always knows who has access to which documents.

 How Can You Get Internal Stakeholders On Board?

-Why is it that so few companies invest in optimizing and digitalizing their processes?
+Why is it that so few companies invest in optimising and digitalising their processes?
 The greatest obstacle to having HR software implemented is usually internal stakeholders such as managers and the executive.
 Why invest budget funds in software?
 After all, it’s worked fine so far.
 That is a common response to the suggestion to implement HR software.